cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ## Number of routed zones per Worker

-When configuring your Worker's [routing](/workers/configuration/routing/), the maximum number of zones that can be referenced is 1,000.
+When configuring [routing](/workers/configuration/routing/), the maximum number of zones that can be referenced by a Worker is 1,000.
 If you require more than 1,000 zones on your Worker, consider using [Workers for Platforms](/cloudflare-for-platforms/workers-for-platforms/) or request an increase to this limit by completing the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

 ---